Peopling of the Americas: Scholarly debate

 The Chiquihuite Cave in Mexico is a possible Upper Paleolithic archaeological site in the Astillero Mountains, Zacatecas State, in North-Central Mexico.
-Chiquihuite Cave may be evidence of early human presence in the Western Hemisphere up to 33,000 years ago.
+Chiquihuite Cave may provide evidence of early human presence in the Western Hemisphere dating back as far as 33,000 years ago.
 Stones discovered here, thought to be lithic artifacts, have been dated to 26,000 years ago based on more than 50 samples of animal bone and charcoal found in association with these stones.
-However, there is scholarly debate over whether the stones are truly artifacts, human-made tools that are evidence of human presence, or if they were formed naturally.
-No evidence of human DNA or hearths have been unearthed.
+However, there is scholarly debate over whether the stones are truly artifacts (human-made tools that are evidence of human presence) or if they were formed naturally.
+No evidence of human DNA or hearths has been unearthed.

+Fossilized human footprints at White Sands National Park in the US have been dated to 21,000–23,000 years ago.

+The potentially oldest known human footprints in North America were found at White Sands National Park in New Mexico, United States by researchers who identified approximately 60 fossilized footprints buried in layers of gypsum soil on a large playa in the Tularosa Basin.
+Multiple human footprints are stratigraphically constrained and bracketed by layers containing seeds of Ruppia cirrhosa that yield calibrated radiocarbon ages between 21,000 and 23,000 years ago, according to the U.S. Geological Survey.
+These estimates were questioned by other authors, who suggested that the dating could potentially be erroneus, due to the fact that Ruppia cirrhosa intakes carbon from the water in which it grows rather than the air, which may introduce systematic error making the seeds seem older than they actually are.
+A series of follow up studies supported by a variety of methods, including radiocarbon dating of pollen and optically stimulated luminescence dating of quartz grains within the footprint layers confirmed the original findings Nonetheless, the dates are still matter of ongoing debate in academia, centered around "physical mixing and the hard water effect on radiocarbon dates".

-In addition, some argue that evidence points towards human presence extending back 130,000 years near San Diego, California at the Cerutti Mastodon site, though this is outright rejected by the vast majority of scholars across multiple academic fields.
+Some argue that evidence points towards human presence extending back 130,000 years near San Diego, California at the Cerutti Mastodon site, though the vast majority of scholars across multiple academic fields outright rejects this.
 Scholars such as David J. Meltzer have emphasized the fact that there are no verified archaeological sites in the Americas older than 16,000 years accepted by the academic community at large, which questions claims of sites being 20,000, 25,000, or even 130,000 years old.
-The Swan Point Archaeological Site located in eastern central Alaska has yielded the oldest evidence of human habitation that is not disputed, with artifacts at the site that have radiocarbon dates of 14,000 years, indicating the site was occupied around 12,000 BCE.